-As long as we’re talking about it...you may not realise that the tomato is a total nutrient powerhouse, as well as a tangy flavor-bomb.
+As long as we’re talking about it...you may not realize that the tomato is a total nutrient powerhouse, as well as a tangy flavor-bomb.
 That fiery scarlet color comes from lycopene, a powerful antioxidant that works to fight free radicals - compounds that occur naturally in our bodies, causing cell damage and skin aging.
 It may also reduce the risk of cancer and promote heart health, and some research suggests it may even protect your skin from UV damage.

 In kencko scarlets, ripe tomatoes are paired with cayenne pepper for a classic Virgin Mary vibe.
 The active ingredient capsaicin doesn’t just make cayenne pepper spicy, it may also help support weight management by revving up your metabolism and regulating your appetite.
 We also add some apple, banana and dates for a flavor that’s veggie-forward but still nicely balanced.